It's been way too long since we updated our article about the hottest peppers in the world.

 At least that's what they do in Northeastern India.
 Specifically, they'll smear these chillies on fences.

-The hottest peppers of 2017 where the Ghost Pepper just barely made the list!
+A list of the hottest peppers where the Ghost Pepper is the least spicy!

 TRINIDAD AND TOBAGO